lothronx/cm2020-companion.ai/client/public/README.md

 ### Settings Page
 <img src="settings.jpeg" width="100%" height="auto">

+Only logged in users can access the settings page.
+If you have not logged in, you will be auto redirected to the login page.

 On the settings page, you can:

 - Enter your own OpenAI API key.
 If you do not have an OpenAI API key, you can use our default API key for testing purposes.
 Note that the default API key has a limited number of requests per day.

 - Read the documentation of our project.

 - Contact us via email if you have any questions or suggestions.

 - Sign out of your account.

 ## Technologies Used

 Companion.ai uses the following technologies: